JoinColony/colonyJS/docs/_Topics_ReputationAndRewards.md

 ---
-title: Viewing Reputation
+title: Reputation and Rewards
 section: Topics
-order: 8
+order: 5
 ---

 Whenever a user earns native tokens from a colony by completing a task or receiving a payment, the address associated with the account earns a reputation score equivalent to the token amount.
 See [Reputation](https://docs.colony.io/colonynetwork/whitepaper-tldr-reputation/) as defined in the colonyNetwork documentation for more information.